How to clean a hamster cage: Tips from a vet

 How to clean your hamster

+Do hamsters smell?
+Yes, they can!
 Although this article is primarily about cleaning your hamster’s habitat, you might occasionally need to clean the hamster itself.

 Hamsters are generally clean animals and they do an excellent job of cleaning themselves.
 If they have something particularly dirty on them that they can’t seem to remove, you can step in with a piece of soft tissue or even a cotton bud.
 Use simple lukewarm water as this will remove most problems and will ensure you don’t introduce any problematic chemicals to your hamster.

 Having a bottle of small animal shampoo at home is a wise idea in case your pet gets particularly dirty.
-If you do need to clean them more thoroughly, always ensure that you do it in a warm room and try to dry them as quickly as you can after the wash with a clean, dry and warm towel.
+If you do need to clean them more thoroughly, always ensure that you do it in a warm room and try to dry them as quickly as you can after the wash with a clean, dry, and warm towel.
 Never be tempted to use a hairdryer on your hamster.

 PetsRadar Newsletter